raza-altaf/IMDB_clone/README.md

 - **OMDb API:** Movie data retrieval.
 - **The Movie Database (TMDb) API:** Movie data retrieval.

-## Contributing
+## Contribution

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make changes and commit them.
-4. Push to your fork and submit a pull request.
+If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.